 American Wind Energy Association, AWEA is a national trade association representing wind power project developers, equipment suppliers, services providers, parts manufacturers, utilities, researchers, and others involved in the wind industry - one of the world's fastest growing energy industries.
 Additionally AWEA is an industry clearinghouse for facts and statistics. http://www.awea.org/

-Wind Energy Siting Handbook(Link needs to be updated), developed by the AWEA Siting Committee.
+Wind Energy Siting Handbook, developed by the AWEA Siting Committee.
 This handbook has been designed to provide technical information and useful tools based on the industry's collective experience in siting wind energy projects and assessing potential impacts.

 Community Wind Financing Handbook, from the Environmental Law and Policy Center (ELPC) this report from November 2009 explains the options for structuring and financing community-based wind power projects.
 (24 pages; 1.29 MB PDF) Wind Energy Resources in Missouri, from the Missouri Dept. of Natural Resources' Division of Energy Wind Energy Resources.